Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

 }
 ```

-There are a couple of changes you need to do to configure the app for your environment.
-In particular, following entries
+There are a couple of changes you need to do to configure the app for your MS Teams environment.
+In particular,
-need to be replaced with customer specific values:
+following entries need to be replaced with customer specific values:

 * `<MS_APP_ID>` - is the Azure Bot application identifier created when registering the Azure bot [earlier on](#azure-bot-registration), looks something like `9af7ae3a-1798-4de7-a992-c3ac489e5324`
 * `<YOUR_DOMAIN_URL>` - is the base URL of the Content Services installation.
 For example, `https://{my.domain}`